jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/calibration.rst

 Use RViz to display both channels at the same time.
 Add image, select topic and then drop image to separate screen/eye on the HRSV display.
-You can save your settings so everytime you start RViz you will have both images.
+You can save your settings so every time you start RViz you will have both images.

 References: